 Moreover, it would be wise to keep your home expenses as it is.
 There is no telling how far these currency exchanges can go so it is better to be prepared.

-When your company doesn’t issue dollar bills as your final wages at the end of your contract, it would be better to ask for cash advances while still on board and convert it when you are at home.
+When your company doesn’t issue dollar bills as your final wages at the end of your contract, it would be better to ask for cash advances while still on board and convert them when you are at home.

 During your vacation, it would be smart to buy local items instead of imported ones.
-Merchandise taken from abroad are usually paid in dollars by the merchants/ businesses so they can sell it locally.
-Since the dollar is strong, they require more Peso for the same price (in dollars).
-They will eventually pass the expenses to the consumers.
+Merchandise taken from abroad is usually paid in dollars by the merchants/ businesses so they can sell it locally.

-Avoid foreign trips for the moment.
-Your hard-earned dollars may not be enough for you and your loved-ones’ trip abroad.
-This may require you to buy dollars in banks (or other Forex dealers) which can be very costly as you have to shell more peso to buy greenbacks.
+This may require you to buy dollars in banks (or other Forex dealers) which can be very costly as you have to shell more Peso to buy greenbacks.

 Buying items abroad via online shops is also costly.
 Paypal and credit card companies have charges aside from the currency fluctuations you will be burdening.